Anbeeld/ACAI/docs/analysis.md

 - More trading hubs in colony systems, trader-enclave systems, and candidate future-colony systems
 - Fewer random starbase layouts
 - Better late-game access to titan and colossus infrastructure
-- Note: the defensive conversion pass (`aai_starbases.500`) is defined but never triggered, so non-colony starbases are not automatically converted to defensive layouts despite the code existing
+- Note: the defensive conversion pass (`aai_starbases.500`) is defined but never triggered (see dormant pieces)
+- The shipyard specialisation directly determines where section 8's ship delivery chain can spawn new vessels — a shortage of shipyard starbases chokes both ship production and fleet recovery

 ## 12. Edict simulation and economic buffs

-Main files:
+Main files: `events/gai_edicts.txt`, `common/static_modifiers/gai_static_modifiers.txt`, `common/edicts/00_campaigns.txt`, `common/edicts/01_edicts.txt`

-- `events/gai_edicts.txt`
-- `common/static_modifiers/gai_static_modifiers.txt`
-- `common/edicts/00_campaigns.txt`
-- `common/edicts/01_edicts.txt`

-### What it does

-The mod splits edicts into two separate systems:

-- campaign edicts remain real edicts but are retuned
-- core empire edicts are effectively driven by scripted modifiers instead of AI self-casting the edict definitions directly

-### Why it exists

-The author clearly wanted tighter control over when AI empires consume influence or energy for empire-wide buffs.

-### Implementation specifics

-`common/edicts/00_campaigns.txt`:

-- turns campaign edicts into energy-cost, 3600-day campaigns
-- gives them explicit AI weights tied to energy stockpile and income

-`common/edicts/01_edicts.txt`:

-- leaves the regular influence edicts defined
-- but sets their `ai_weight` to zero
+The mod splits edicts into two systems: campaign edicts remain real edicts but are retuned (`00_campaigns.txt` makes them energy-cost, 3600-day campaigns with explicit AI weights tied to energy stockpile and income), while core empire edicts are applied via scripted modifiers gated by influence thresholds and economy conditions, rather than left to the base AI's edict heuristics (`01_edicts.txt` sets most `ai_weight` values to zero, though some event edicts like `masters_writings_*`, `improved_work_environment`, and `renewable_energy` retain `ai_weight = 1`).

-`gai_edict.1` dispatches to `gai_edict.2` for every AI default-type country.

-`gai_edict.2` then simulates the important ones by applying modifiers directly when conditions are met:
+`gai_edict.1` dispatches to `gai_edict.2` for every AI default-type country. `gai_edict.2` simulates edicts by applying modifiers directly:

-- `ai_capacity_overload_edict` — requires `tech_power_hub_1`, costs 300 influence
+- `ai_capacity_overload_edict` — requires `aai_energy_income_low = yes` (using the shared Anbeeld economy trigger, not an inline threshold), requires `tech_power_hub_1`, costs 300 influence
-- `ai_production_targets_edict` — requires `tech_colonial_centralization`, costs 300 influence
+- `ai_production_targets_edict` — requires `tech_colonial_centralization`, costs 300 influence; fallback if energy is not low
-- `ai_research_focus_edict` — requires materialist ethic, costs 300 influence
+- `ai_research_focus_edict` — requires materialist ethic, costs 300 influence; next fallback if neither of the above apply
-- `ai_healthcare_campaign` — requires `tech_planetary_unification`, 3000+ energy, >25 energy/month; blocked for machine intelligences
-- `ai_robot_campaign` — same thresholds but only for machine intelligences
-- `ai_recycling_campaign` — requires machine intelligence, 4000+ energy, >25 energy/month
-- enclave-like modifiers:
+- All three edict-simulation branches are gated behind an influence threshold that varies by ascension perk status and game age: 450 influence for the first 20 years with no voidborn/wonders, then 300 influence thereafter; 600 with voidborn only; 700 with galactic wonders only; 900 with both
+- `ai_healthcare_campaign`, `ai_robot_campaign`, and `ai_recycling_campaign` are all dead code — gated by `always = no` and never execute
-  - mineral trade tiers 1/2/3 at 2400/6000/12000 energy, requiring trader enclave relations
-  - curator insight at 5000 energy, requiring curator enclave relations
-  - artist patron equivalent at 5000 energy, requiring artist enclave relations
+- Enclave-like modifiers (live, not gated by `always = no`): mineral trade tiers 1/2/3 costing 2400/6000/12000 energy, requiring trader enclave relations and stockpile thresholds of 3500/8000/14500 energy; curator insight (5000 energy, 8000+ stockpile, curator relations); artist patron equivalent (5000 energy, 8000+ stockpile, artist relations)

-`gai_edict.3` manages the `ai_fix_subject_1` modifier: applies it to AI subjects and removes it when they lose subject status.
+`gai_edict.3` manages the `ai_fix_subject_1` modifier (applies it to AI subjects, removes it when they lose subject status), but the call from `gai_edict.1` is commented out, making this event dormant.
+The subject economy fix is not applied by any live code path.

-The same event also contains a disabled branch with `always = no`, meaning part of the older edict logic is intentionally dead.

-### Expected outcome

-The AI gets the intended global bonuses, but under script control instead of the base AI's edict heuristics.

 ## 13. War pressure and wartime cleanup

-Main files:
+Main files: `events/gai_war.txt`, `events/gai_clear.txt`, `events/gai_no_starbase_defense.txt`, `common/opinion_modifiers/Anbeelds_AI_Relations.txt`, `common/defines/ACAI_Defines.txt`

-- `events/gai_war.txt`
-- `events/gai_clear.txt`
-- `events/gai_no_starbase_defense.txt`
-- `common/opinion_modifiers/Anbeelds_AI_Relations.txt`
-- `common/defines/ACAI_Defines.txt`

-### What it does

-This part of the repository pushes AI empires toward more decisive war behavior and tries to prevent several war-related stall states.
+This part of the repository pushes AI empires toward more decisive war behavior and tries to prevent several war-related stall states. `gai_war.1` nudges empires past 15 years of peace toward weaker neighbors, and `no_starbase_defense.1` strips platform capacity from poor AI empires.

-### Why it exists

-The repository is not only an economy mod.
-It also tries to stop passive midgame stagnation.

-### Implementation specifics

-`gai_war.1` and follow-up events:

-- scan peaceful AI empires with enough strength and economy
-- reject pacifists, federated empires, subjects, and weak empires
-- look for weaker neighboring AI empires
-- choose war goals based on civics and target type:
-  - conquest
-  - cleansing
-  - absorption
-  - assimilation
-  - end-threat war goals
-  - awakened-empire domination

-`gai_clear.1` through `.4`:
+`gai_war.1` and follow-up events scan peaceful AI empires with enough strength and economy, or awakened fallen empires (the `gai_war.4` path handles awakened fallen empires specifically, with lower income thresholds of 25 energy/minerals per month instead of 100, and uses domination war goals).
+They reject pacifists, federated empires, subjects, and weak empires, check for a `disable_gai_war` global flag that allows disabling war nudging entirely, and choose war goals based on civics and target type: conquest, cleansing, absorption, assimilation, end-threat (`wg_end_threat` for purifiers/exterminators, `wg_end_threat_swarm` for devouring swarm, `wg_end_threat_assimilators` for assimilators), or awakened-empire domination.

-- `.1` dispatches to `.2`, `.3`, or `.4` based on war state and flag presence
-- `.2` on first war entry: forces all transport and military fleets to return, sets `gai_clear_fired` flag and `transport_five_year_clear` timed flag (720 days)
-- `.3` removes the `gai_clear_fired` flag when the empire is no longer at war
-- `.4` re-fires transport-only cleanup every 180 days while war continues (shorter cooldown than initial `.2`)
+`gai_clear.1` through `.4` handle wartime cleanup: `.1` dispatches to `.2`, `.3`, or `.4` based on war state and flag presence; `gai_clear.2` on first war entry forces all transport fleets with stale orders and all military fleets not currently merging to return, sets `gai_clear_fired` flag and `transport_five_year_clear` timed flag (720 days); `.3` removes the `gai_clear_fired` flag when the empire is no longer at war; `.4` re-fires transport-only cleanup every 180 days while war continues.

-`no_starbase_defense.1`:

-- for poor AI empires with monthly energy income < 45 and monthly minerals income < 150
+`no_starbase_defense.1` applies `no_platforms` for 480 days to poor AI empires with monthly energy income < 45 and monthly minerals income < 150, reducing starbase defense platform capacity by 50.
+The define and opinion files also support aggression indirectly by changing war targeting priorities, claim valuation, threat values, friction and trust behavior, and war exhaustion handling.
-- applies `no_platforms` for 480 days
-- `no_platforms` reduces starbase defense platform capacity by 50

-The define and opinion files also support aggression indirectly by changing:

-- war targeting priorities
-- claim valuation
-- threat values
-- friction and trust behavior
-- war exhaustion handling

-### Expected outcome

-- More wars after long peace
-- Fewer bankrupt AIs wasting money on defense platforms
-- Fewer fleets idling under stale war orders
+Result: more wars after long peace, fewer bankrupt AIs wasting money on defense platforms, and fewer fleets idling under stale war orders.

 ## 14. Startup bootstrap and machine uprising patch

-Main files:
+Main files: `events/aifixmod_set_flag.txt`, `events/gai_disable_plasma.txt`, `events/gai_machine_uprising.txt`

-- `events/aifixmod_set_flag.txt`
-- `events/gai_disable_plasma.txt`
-- `events/gai_machine_uprising.txt`

-### What it does

-These files are one-off bootstraps or vanilla-event overrides.
+These files are one-off bootstraps and vanilla-event overrides.

-### Implementation specifics

-`ai_fixmod_flag.1`:

-- runs once at game start for AI default empires
-- fires `ai_fixmod_flag.2`, which applies `ai_map_the_stars` as a timed modifier (7200 days, not permanent) and subtracts 100 influence to emulate edict cost
+`ai_fixmod_flag.1` runs once at game start (`fire_only_once = yes`) for all AI default empires.
+It fires `ai_fixmod_flag.2` for each, which applies `ai_map_the_stars` as a timed modifier (7200 days, not permanent) and subtracts 100 influence to emulate edict cost, then fires `ai_fixmod_plasma.1` for each and sets the global flag `ai_fixmod_flag`. `ai_fixmod_plasma.1` sets the country flag `ai_fixmod_arc_emitters` and grants `tech_arc_emitter_1`.
-- fires `ai_fixmod_plasma.1`
-- sets the global flag `ai_fixmod_flag`

-`ai_fixmod_plasma.1`:

-- sets the country flag `ai_fixmod_arc_emitters`
-- grants `tech_arc_emitter_1`

-`syndaw.1022` in `gai_machine_uprising.txt`:

-- reuses a vanilla Synthetic Dawn event ID, so this is an override patch, not a custom on-action chain
-- when a machine uprising is created:
-  - gives it large resource stockpiles
-  - applies capacity overload, production targets, and research focus style modifiers
-  - flips the capital and flagged systems/planets
-  - ensures at least 5 machine pops on flipped worlds
-  - creates machine armies
-  - copies most host technologies except biological/psionic/organic-specific branches
-  - declares war on the host
-  - buffs AI uprisings further with `uprising_ai_buff`
-  - creates fleets from naval cap (exterminators get 40% of naval cap, others get 30%) plus one science ship and one constructor

-### Expected outcome
+`syndaw.1022` in `gai_machine_uprising.txt` reuses a vanilla Synthetic Dawn event ID, making it an override patch.
+When a machine uprising is created, it gives the uprising large resource stockpiles, applies capacity overload, production targets, and research focus modifiers, flips the capital and flagged systems/planets, ensures at least 5 machine pops on flipped worlds, creates machine armies, copies most host technologies except biological/psionic/organic-specific branches, declares war on the host, buffs AI uprisings further with `uprising_ai_buff`, and creates fleets from naval cap (exterminators get 100% via four `create_fleet_from_naval_cap` calls at 0.1/0.2/0.3/0.4, others get 60% via calls at 0.1/0.2/0.3) plus one science ship and one constructor.

-- AI machine uprisings are far less likely to spawn as weak non-entities
-- AI empires effectively get `map_the_stars` immediately (survey speed +25%, anomaly generation +10%, lasting 7200 days)
-- Arc emitters are forced into the AI tech state through a legacy compatibility hook
+AI machine uprisings are far less likely to spawn as weak non-entities; AI empires effectively get `map_the_stars` immediately (survey speed +25%, anomaly generation +10%, lasting 7200 days); and arc emitters are forced into the AI tech state through a legacy compatibility hook.

 ## 15. Country-type rewrite

 Main file: `common/country_types/GAI_country_types.txt`

-### What it does

 This file overrides the `default` country type used by normal empires.

-### Why it exists

 Even with custom events, Stellaris still relies on built-in country-type rules for many default AI behaviors.
-This file reshapes those defaults so the base AI and the scripted AI point in the same direction.
+This file reshapes those defaults so the base AI and the scripted AI point in the same direction: constructor targets 6–10, science ships 3–7, fleet fractions gated by `gai_build_fleet`, and army-type fractions that switch between organic, slave, psionic, and robotic based on tech and empire type.

-### Implementation specifics

-Confirmed changes include:

-- constructor minimum/maximum: 6 to 10
-- science ship minimum/maximum: 3 to 7
-- colonizer minimum/maximum: 1 to 1
-- colossus minimum/maximum: 1 to 1
-- titan minimum/maximum: 20 to 20
-- ship fractions linked to `gai_build_fleet` (a scripted trigger in `gai_triggers.txt` that gates fleet building on economy, war state, and naval capacity utilization)
-  - battleships added once unlocked
-  - cruisers and destroyers phased in
-  - corvette share reduced as larger hulls unlock
-- army type fractions that switch between organic, slave, psionic, clone, robotic, android, gene-warrior, and machine armies based on tech and empire type

-### Expected outcome
+Confirmed changes: constructor minimum/maximum 6 to 10, science ship minimum/maximum 3 to 7, colonizer 1 to 1, colossus 1 to 1, titan 20 to 20.
+Ship fractions are linked to `gai_build_fleet` (a scripted trigger in `gai_triggers.txt` that gates fleet building on economy, war state, and naval capacity utilization; it also contains a special path for empires with the `hit_a_thousand` country flag, not set by any code in this repository, which uses elevated monthly income thresholds of energy income > 100 and mineral income > 250).
+Battleships are added once unlocked, cruisers and destroyers phased in, corvette share reduced as larger hulls unlock.
+Army type fractions switch between organic, slave, psionic, clone, robotic, android, gene-warrior, and machine armies based on tech and empire type.
+Note: the country type sets constructor min=6 max=10 and science min=3 max=7, while the define file independently caps `CONSTRUCTOR_SHIPS_MAX = 6` and `RESEARCH_SHIPS_MAX = 3`.
+These values interact at runtime; the game may pick the lower cap.

 Even when vanilla systems are acting, empires are pushed toward the same broad composition rules the custom scripts expect.